borg-project/borg/docs/usage.rst

 The archive contains a huge number of individually compressed instances.
 For now, we will train our portfolio on a small subset of those instances.
-The easiest way to create such a subset is simply to symlink or copy the relevant instances into a common location---here, into a new "selected" directory:
+The easiest way to create such a subset is simply to symlink or copy the relevant instances into a common location---here, into a new directory named "selected":

 .. code-block:: bash